sap-tutorials/Tutorials/tutorials/btp-hana-tenantdb-xsapp-create/btp-hana-tenantdb-xsapp-create.md

     All databases available in the selected account are listed with their ID, type, version, and related database system.

-    **Tip**
-    > To view the details of a database, for example, its state and the number of existing bindings, select a database in the list and click the link on its name.
+    > **Tip:** To view the details of a database, for example, its state and the number of existing bindings, select a database in the list and click the link on its name.
 On the overview of the database, you can perform further actions, for example, delete the database.

 3. From the **Databases & Schemas** page, choose **New**.